particle-iot/docs/src/content/datasheets/electron/electron-datasheet.md

 ### Overview

+Note: The Electron U260 and U270 have been deprecated and are no longer available for sale.
+New designs should use the B Series SoM or Boron.
+For a pin-compatible replacement for the G350, U260, and U270, the Electron ELC314 is available in tray quantities only.

 The Electron is a tiny development kit for creating cellular-connected electronics projects and products.
 It comes with a SIM card (Nano 4FF)<sup>[1]</sup> and an affordable data plan for low-bandwidth things.
 Plus it's available for more than 100 countries worldwide!

 It also comes with Particle's development tools and cloud platform for managing and interacting with your new connected hardware.